vimona3ds/diverge-3/docs/features/visual_system.md

 - Testing verifies node registration, context extension, data flow, and resource cleanup

 ## Next Steps:
+1. Complete remaining test files for other visual techniques (Lenia, FluidSimulation, FeedbackLoop, FractalNoise)
+2. Continue adding comprehensive edge case testing for all visual techniques
-1. Complete performance optimizations for the visual rendering system
+3. Implement performance optimizations for the visual rendering pipeline
-2. Address TODOs in test files to improve coverage
-3. Enhance type safety for parameter interfaces
+4. Improve type safety for parameter interfaces across all techniques
+5. Add benchmark tests to measure and improve rendering performance
-4. Add comprehensive error handling for edge cases
+6. Implement additional error handling for edge cases in all techniques
-5. Test the integration in the actual node editor
-6. Document the node parameters and usage
+7. Document best practices for WebGL resource management based on findings

 ## Development Insights:
 - Type guards are essential for safe handling of unknown technique objects